Date Joined: September 7, 2016

-Also like folk and contemporary music, such as - The Decemberists, John Mayer, James Taylor, Gregory Porter.
-I also like Bruno Mars, Amy Winehouse, Carly Simon, AND our son is a musician so we listen to his music ;)
+Also like folk and contemporary music, such as - The Decemberists, John Mayer, James Taylor, Paul Simon, Gregory Porter.
+I'm Long Island born and raised, and so of course I like Billy Joel.
+AND our son is a musician so we listen to his music ;)

 The Book of Night Women, by Marlon James

 The Good Thief and The 12 Lives of Samuel Hawley, both by Hannah Tinti

 Jhumpa Lahiri is one of my preferred authors, and I tend to like fiction written by Indian writers.
 I like to read modern fiction and family sagas.

 Some books that have stuck with me include -